Estonians: History

 The oldest known endonym of the Estonians is maarahvas, literally meaning "land people" or "country folk".
 It was used until the mid-19th century, when it was gradually replaced by Eesti rahvas "Estonian people" during the Estonian national awakening.
 Eesti, the modern endonym of Estonia, is thought to have similar origins to Aesti, the name used by the Germanic peoples for the neighbouring people living northeast of the mouth of the Vistula.
 The Roman historian Tacitus in 98 CE was the first to mention the "Aesti" in writing.
 In Old Norse, the land south of the Gulf of Finland was called Eistland and the people eistr.
-The Wanradt–Koell Catechism, the first known book in Estonian, was printed in 1525, while the oldest known examples of written Estonian originate in 13th-century chronicles.
+The Wanradt–Koell Catechism, the oldest known book in Estonian, was printed in 1535, while the oldest known examples of handwritten Estonian appear in 13th-century chronicles.